 Robert J. Flynn, Chairman

 Mr. Flynn is the Chairman of the Board of Trustees.
 He holds a B.S. degree from the U.S. Coast Guard Academy, class of 1974, after which he served as a Commissioned Officer with the U.S. Coast Guard from 1974-1979.
 He joined the commercial ship broker, MJLF & Assoc.
 Inc., in 1979.
 He is President of the company.
 Bob is a member of The American Bureau of Shipping, and the Society of Maritime Arbitrators, New York.
-He has served on the Coast Guard Foundation board since 2002.
+He has served on the Coast Guard Foundation board since 2002, and been Chairman since 2012.

 James Coleman, Jr.